Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Ablation Studies

 \subsubsection{The effectiveness of RIFU}

 In RIFU, we use feature masks to remove redundant features.
-To study and verify the effectiveness of this mechanism, we remove the mask and provide the results in TABLE~\ref{tab:RIFU}.
+To verify the effectiveness of this mechanism, we remove the mask and provide the results in TABLE~\ref{tab:RIFU}.
 According to the table, we can see that the PSNR value increases by 0.08dB after using the masking mechanism under the slight increase in the number of parameters.

-As we know, the max-pooling operation can filter redundant features and softmax can predict the probability distribution of different features.
+This effectively illustrates the effectiveness of the mechanism.
+As we know, the max-pooling operation can filter redundant features, and softmax can predict the probability distribution of different features.
 These functions also can make the model focus on the main features.
-To prove the effectiveness of the Gumbel-Softmax in RIFU, we replace the Gumbel-Softmax function with the max-pooling operation and softmax function, respectively.
+To prove the effectiveness of the Gumbel-Softmax (GS) in RIFU, we replace the Gumbel-Softmax function with the max-pooling operation and softmax function, respectively.
 According to TABLE~\ref{tab:Gumbel-Softmax}, we can see that the performance of the models will drop from 31.75dB to 31.71dB when only using the softmax function, and the performance will drop to 31.70dB when using the max-pooling operation.
 Therefore, we choose the Gumbel-Softmax operation in the final model.
-All the above experiments verify the effectiveness and necessity of each mechanism in RIFU.
+The above experiments verify the effectiveness and necessity of each mechanism in RIFU.

+Furthermore, to understand what part of the image our proposed RIFU is focusing on, we visualize the feature maps for the different layers of the model.
+Fig.~\ref{feature-map} (a) shows the feature map comparison of the presence or absence of CIAM in the model.
+It is worth noting that CIAM is composed of three RIFUs.
+As can be seen from the figure, when CIAM is not present in the model, the model focuses more on the flat areas between the butterfly textures.
+However, the areas that determine the visual quality of the image are the critical texture features, and such a focus is not good enough to improve the quality of reconstructed images.
+On the contrary, when the CIAM is introduced in the model, the attention of the model shifts to complex texture features.
+This proves that our proposed RIFU enables the model to focus more on potentially useful information.